mariazevedo88/travels-java-api/README.md

 spring.datasource.password=
 ```

-When the application is running **Flyway** will create the necessary tables for the creation of the words and the execution of the compare between the endpoints.
+When the application is running **Flyway** will create the necessary tables for the creation of the words and the execution of the compare between the end-points.
 In the test profile, the application uses **H2** database (data in memory).

 ### Test